 Planning for Emergencies

 Sometimes life can be unpredictable.
-We never really know what’s around the corner, and while most days can go according to our expectations three will always be times when events happen that are beyond our control.
+We never really know what’s around the corner and, while most days can go according to our expectations, there will always be times when events happen that are beyond our control.

 When you are caring for someone, it is essential to have peace of mind that if an emergency were to happen, you have a plan, and if necessary replacement care can be sorted out quickly and with minimum fuss.